IshidaKengo/SA-PatchCore/README.md

 # SA-PatchCore

-**This repository is implementaion of SA-PatchCore for local and co-occurrence anomaly detection.**
+**This repository is implementation of SA-PatchCore for local and co-occurrence anomaly detection.**

 ### Usage
 Donwload "Co-occurrence Anomaly Detection Screw Dataset (CAD-SD)" to ./dataset from this [[Link](https://drive.google.com/drive/folders/1yeampzTiB4uoTmmqIZkeCdMIXGujl3cU?usp=sharing)].